If you're ready to start investing, you may be wondering whether a Roth IRA or a standard brokerage account is right for you.

 What is a Roth IRA?

 A Roth IRA is an individual retirement account that you fund with after-tax money.
+In other words, you don't get an upfront tax break for contributions to a Roth IRA, although there are big tax benefits when you reach retirement age.
 The "individual" means that you open it on your own, unlike a 401(k) or 401(a), which you open through an employer.

 Although you don't get an upfront tax deduction when you fund your Roth IRA, the tax breaks are generous in retirement.
-Once you're 59 1/2 and you've had the account for a five-year minimum, your withdrawals are tax-free.
+Once you're 59 1/2 and have had the account for a minimum of five years, your withdrawals are tax-free.

 But the Roth IRA rules also give you a lot of flexibility.
 For example, you can withdraw your contributions (but not your earnings) at any time without owing taxes or an early withdrawal penalty.